 Louisville vs. Washington Women's Basketball Predictions & Picks - December 20

-Wednesday's contest that pits the No. 19 Louisville Cardinals (10-2) versus the No. 23 Washington Huskies (11-0) at KFC Yum!
-Center has a projected final score of 66-61 (based on our computer prediction) in favor of Louisville, who is slightly favored in this matchup according to our model.
-Tipoff is at 7:00 PM on December 20.
+Wednesday's contest features the No. 19 Louisville Cardinals (10-2) and the No. 23 Washington Huskies (11-0) squaring off at KFC Yum!
+Center (on December 20) at 7:00 PM.
+This matchup, according to our computer prediction, will result in a 66-61 victory for Louisville.

-The Cardinals enter this game after an 86-62 loss to UConn on Saturday.
+In their most recent outing on Saturday, the Cardinals suffered an 86-62 loss to UConn.

-Last time out, the Cardinals lost 86-62 to UConn on Saturday.
-In their most recent matchup on Saturday, the Huskies earned a 64-32 victory over Saint Mary's (CA).
-Kiki Jefferson recorded 19 points, six rebounds and four assists for the Cardinals.
-Chloe Briggs totaled 14 points, one rebound and three assists for the Huskies.
+The Cardinals enter this contest after an 86-62 loss to UConn on Saturday.
+In their most recent matchup on Saturday, the Huskies claimed a 64-32 win over Saint Mary's (CA).
+In the Cardinals' loss, Kiki Jefferson led the way with a team-high 19 points (adding six rebounds and four assists).
+Chloe Briggs recorded 14 points, one rebound and three assists for the Huskies.

 Catch college basketball action all season long on Fubo!